 Vik, M. L., Benjaminsen, T. A. & Daugstad, K. (2010).
 Synergy or marginalization?
 Narratives of farming and tourism in Geiranger, western Norway.
 Norsk Geografisk Tidskrift - Norwegian Journal of Geography 64: 36–47

 World Tourism Organization (1996).
 What tourism managers need to know: A practical guide to the development and use of indicators of sustainable tourism.
 Madrid: WTO

-Appendix Sustainability themes expressed by tourism stakeholders in Vatnajökull National Park, 2012
+Appendix I: Sustainability themes expressed by tourism stakeholders in Vatnajökull National Park, 2012